flecs-hub/flecs-cs/README.md

 ## Developers: Documentation

+### C# Examples

+For examples in C#, see [./src/cs/examples](https://github.com/flecs-hub/flecs-cs/tree/main/src/cs/examples), or open up the solution `.sln` file in VisualStudio / Rider.

+### C Examples

+To learn how to use `flecs` directly, check out the https://github.com/SanderMertens/flecs#documentation.

+### Bindings

 For more information on how C# bindings work, see [`C2CS`](https://github.com/lithiumtoast/c2cs), the tool that generates the bindings for `flecs` and other C libraries.

-To learn how to use `flecs`, check out the https://github.com/SanderMertens/flecs#documentation.

 ## License